 – Easy-to-use (from the client’s point of view)

-4. Apply coding best practices, like configuration values usage, write comments for the reasons you’re doing something, use framework features when possible.
+d.
+Apply coding best practices, like configuration values usage, write comments for the reasons you’re doing something and use framework features when possible.

 3. Test, Test, Test.

 The two main testing models, commonly used by modern software developers, Agile and Waterfall, are fundamentally different, though applied almost equally.
 Let’s check their specifics.

 b.
 Projects to apply for: